Sandeep Goyal: Early life

 Sandeep Goyal was born in Amritsar, Punjab on 5 December 1962.
-He did his schooling at St. John’s High School, Chandigarh (1977).
-He has his college degree from D.A.V.
-College, Chandigarh, with Honors in English Literature.
-He topped the Panjab University that year (1982) and was awarded a gold medal.
-Goyal went on to do his MBA from FMS Delhi (1984).
-In 2018, he completed his PhD. from FMS Delhi.
+His schooling was completed at St. John’s High School, Chandigarh (1977).
+He completed a BA (English Literature with Honors) at D.A.V.
+College, Chandigarh.
+He topped at Panjab University (1982) and was awarded a gold medal.
+He completed an MBA at FMS Delhi (1984); followed by a PhD at FMS Delhi (2018).

 Family

 Goyal's parents were both senior officers in the government.
-His father, Dr. S L Goyal, from the first batch of BITS Pilani, is an M. Tech from Punjab Engineering College and a PhD in Electrical Engineering.
+His father, Dr. S L Goyal, from the first batch of BITS Pilani, was a M. Tech from Punjab Engineering College and completed a PhD (Electrical Engineering).
 He retired as Chief Engineer from the Punjab State Electricity Board.

 Goyal's mother, Kailash Goyal, retired from the IAS, having been Director Food & Civil Supplies, Director Local Government, Labour Commissioner Punjab and had many other posts in her 35 years in civil service.

 Goyal and his wife Tanya Goyal set up the Kailasham Arts Trust in 2015 for promotion of the Indian arts.

-Goyal has a daughter Carol, who is a lawyer by training.
+Goyal's daughter Carol, is a lawyer.

 Career

 Goyal began his career with a paint company, Goodlass Nerolac Paints, as a sales manager in 1984.
-After that, he began his journey in advertising with HTA (now Wunderman Thompson, J. Walter Thompson) as an account executive in 1986.
+After, his journey was in advertising with HTA (now Wunderman Thompson, J. Walter Thompson) as an account executive in 1986.
 After stints at Trikaya (now Grey) and Interact Vision (part of DDB Mudra), he went on to become President of Rediffusion DY&R between 1997 and 2001.
 Post that, he was Group CEO of the Zee Group between 2001-2002.
 In 2003, Goyal signed a JV with Dentsu.
 Dentsu Inc. of Japan and the Indian joint-venture with Mogae crossed Rs1200 crores in capitalized billings in 2010-11.
 Goyal sold his 26% stake in the India JV in Jan 2011.
 He continued as Chairman Emeritus for another 18 months, finally demitting charge in September 2012.

 In 2008, Goyal partnered with the Times of India Group, in a 50:50 JV, to create The Indian Fantasy League.
 This company is now fully owned by the Mogae Group.
 In 2009, Goyal launched an website named Last Minute Inventory, the world’s first online media trading exchange, in partnership with Dentsu, Star TV, Zee Group & TOI Group.
 In 2010, the exchange transacted Rs.
 67 crores of business, and was profitable.

 Mogae Consultants is an investment vehicle for Goyal and his wife, Tanya Goyal.
 Some of their investments include Turmeric Vision, which operates Food Food channel in partnership with chef Sanjeev Kapoor, a customer relationship management company (ClozR Communications), a digital agency (Clickstreamers) and a media market place Last Minute Inventory.
 Other investments include creative boutique startup The Mob and PR firms Torque and Midori.